This poison can cause kidney failure. Read about kidney problems here

 That is unclear and possibly untrue.
 Although that statement often appears on the internet in articles about antifreeze poisoning in dogs and cats, I only know of two studies in which dogs were offered their choice of antifreeze or water.

-In the first study, the animal’s choice was antifreeze, straight ethylene glycol, water or sugar water.
+In the first study, the animal’s choices were antifreeze, straight ethylene glycol, water or sugar water.
 In that study, the majority of pets were very reluctant (91% of them) to drink antifreeze when ordinary tap water was available to them.
 That study was not very scientific and no mention is made whether the antifreeze used might have contained bittering agents (Denatonium Benzoate) that were in occasional use at the time.
 You can read the first study here.

 In the second study, neither dogs nor rats ever preferred antifreeze to water.
 You can read that study here.